This topic describes how to view job instance details in MaxCompute Studio.

 - : used to stop a job that is running.
 Only the project owner or administrator has the permission to stop running jobs.

 - : used to refresh details.
 The basic information such as status and quota of jobs is automatically refreshed.
 However, the details views on the right-side pane are not automatically refreshed.
-If you want to view the up-to-date details, you must manually refresh them.
+If you want to view the up-to-date details, you must manually refresh the views.

-- : used to open job details in a browser.
-You can click this icon to generate a Logview URL and open the URL in a browser.
+- : used to generate a Logview URL and access the URL in a web browser.

 - : used to save job details as a local file.